"

 Figure 17.5.
 Bend Test Machine / Photo Credit: Nicholas Malara, CC BY 4.0

-The use of a manual or machine bend testing machine typically depends on the budget and number of bend tests performed in a given period of time.
-A manual bend tester would be more ideal for performing a few bend tests, that are also done infrequently.
-For example, if you were testing your own welds at home about once or twice a year, then a hand operated system would make sense.
-If you were a company or school that was performing dozens of bend tests a month, then a machine, like the one in the following figure, makes more sense from a productivity standpoint.
+The reasoning behind using a manual or machine bend testing machine typically depends on the budget and number of bend tests performed in a given period of time.
+A manual bend tester would be more ideal for performing a few bend tests done infrequently.
+For example, if you were testing your own welds at home about once or twice a year, then a hand-operated system would make sense.
+If you were a company or school that was performing dozens of bend tests a month then a machine, like the one in Figure 17.6, makes more sense from a productivity standpoint.

 A bend test machine with a weldment placed over the U-shaped groove is being lowered onto the weldment in preparation for bending it into a U.

-The material specimens are placed into the machine between the plunger and the U-shaped die as seen above.
-To achieve a root or face bend depends on which side is facing away from the plunger.
+To perform the test, the material specimen is placed into the machine between the plunger and the U-shaped die.
+Both root and face bends can be achieved; it just depends on which side is facing away from the plunger.
 To get a root bend, the root faces away from the plunger and is visible on the outside of the bend; this causes the root portion of the weld to stretch.
-To get a face bend, the weld face faces away from the plunger and is visible on the outside of the bend; as with the root bend, this causes the face portion of the weld to stretch.
+To get a face bend, the weld face faces away from the plunger and is visible on the outside of the bend; this causes the face portion of the weld to stretch.

 An illustration featuring root and face bends.
 Both illustrations show a U-shaped weldment.
 On the left, the root bend shows shading indicating the weld at the base of the U facing the space at the top of the U. The root of the weld is facing the outside of the U, indicating a root bend tests.
 On the right, the shaded weld portion of the illustration shows the face of the weld facing the outside of the U, indicating a face bend test.